alshapton/MC6800Catalogue/source/index.rst

 The 6802, introduced in 1977, includes 128 bytes RAM and an internal clock oscillator.
 The 6808 is the same without RAM.

 The 68HC11, introduced in 1984, is an upward-compatible microcontroller that adds a second index register, 8x8 multiply and 16/16 divide instructions, as well as a range of 16-bit instructions that treat A and B as a combined 16-bit accumulator.
 On-chip peripherals include timers, parallel ports, A/D, SPI and UART.
-This is a catalogue of the items produced by Motorola in the MC6800 Range of CPUs and their derivatives, support chips and tooling.
+This is a catalogue of the items produced by Motorola in the MC6800 Range of CPUs and their compatible derivatives, support chips and tooling.

 ..
 Important::
    The 6805 CMOS family, which includes the MC146805, is neither source- nor object-code compatible with the MC6800 but very similar.